 Port_map:

-The Port_map subparameter is used to connect the ports of an [External Circuit] to die nodes or die pads.
+The Port_map subparameter is used to connect the ports of an [External Circuit] to die nodes (including die pads or die bumps) and/or component pins.

 Every occurrence of the Port_map subparameter must begin on a new line and must be followed by two arguments, the first being a port name, and the second being a die node, die pad, or a pin name.

 The first argument of Port_map must contain a port name that matches one of the port names in the corresponding [External Circuit] definition.
 No port name may be listed more than once within a [Circuit Call] statement.
-Only those port names need to be listed with the Port_map subparameter which are connected to a die node or a die pad.
-This includes reserved and/or user-defined port names.

-The second argument of the Port_map subparameter contains the name of a die node die pad, or a pin.
-The names of die nodes, die pads, and pins may appear multiple times as Port_map subparameter arguments within the same [Circuit Call] statement to signify a common connection between multiple ports, such as common voltage supply.
+The second argument of the Port_map subparameter contains the name of a die node (including die pads and die bumps), [Model] instance terminal name, or a pin name.
+A pin name must match one of the pin names listed under the [Pin] keyword.
+A die node (including die pad and die bump) name, except terminal names of any [Model] instances, must match a name listed under the [Node Declarations] keyword.
+These die node (including die pad and die bump) names and pin names may appear multiple times as Port_map subparameter arguments within the same [Circuit Call] statement to signify a common connection between multiple ports, such as common voltage supply.
+Any of the [Model] instance terminal names may appear only once under a [Circuit Call], and may appear in only one [Circuit Call] keyword within a [Component].
+Model instance names are reserved names and are formulated as follows: